 \section{Introduction}

-Phylogenetic comparative methods are statistical methods for analyzing data of groups of related species, called comparative data in the ecology and evolution literature.
+Phylogenetic comparative methods are statistical methods for analyzing data of groups of related species, called comparative data in the ecology and evolution literature \citep{beau2012,Buki,Fel85,HansenMartins96}.

 Since the species are related by shared evolutionary history, it may not be reasonable to view such data as independent, identically distributed realizations of the same stochastic process.
-Instead, information about the shared evolutionary history, explained by the phylogeny for the species, is often incorporated into the analysis.
+Instead, information about the shared evolutionary history, explained by the phylogeny of the species, is often incorporated into the analysis.